Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system: Introduction

+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a novel method for TDOA estimation for mobile targets in a TDBPS called P-TDOA, through which we can obtain concurrent TDOA estimates and directly apply classical TDOA-based localization methods for mobile targets. \item Theoretical analysis shows that, under certain conditions, TDOA estimation by P-TDOA in sequential measurement settings can asymptotically approach the CRLB in concurrent measurement scenarios. \item Simulation results validate the theoretical analysis and demonstrate significant superiority of our method over existing methods across various scenarios. \end{itemize}

 The rest of the paper is organized as follows.
-In Section \textrm{II}, we formulate our problem, including the measurement models for asynchronous clocks and timestamps, as well as the time-division (TD) protocol adopted.
-The proposed P-TDOA is detailed in Section \textrm{III}, including the polynomial TDOA model and methods for TDOA estimation and mobile target localization.
-In Section \textrm{IV}, we derive the CRLB of instantaneous TDOA estimation and localization, as well as the theoretical mean square error (MSE) of P-TDOA.
-Extensive simulations to evaluate the effectiveness of our proposed method are presented in Section \textrm{V}.
-Finally, our conclusions are summarized in Section \textrm{VI}.
+In Section \textrm{II}, we formulate our problem, including the basic settings of a TDBPS, the time-division (TD) measurement protocol adopted and the measurement models for transmission and reception times as well as the asynchronous clocks of targets.
+The significant challenges of TDOA estimation for asynchronous mobile targets are presented in Section \textrm{III}.
+Next, the proposed P-TDOA method is detailed in Section \textrm{IV}.
+In Section \textrm{V}, we derive the CRLB of TDOA estimation in concurrent measurement scenarios and the theoretical mean square error (MSE) of P-TDOA in our problem settings.
+Extensive simulations are presented in Section \textrm{VI} to validate the effectiveness of the proposed method for TDOA estimation and demonstrate its advantages for mobile target localization.
+Finally, our conclusions are summarized in Section \textrm{VII}.

-The main notations and abbreviations used throughout this paper are summarized in Table \textrm{I} and Table \textrm{II}, respectively.
+The main notations in the paper are summarized in Table \textrm{I}.